dalesnail/crow/README.md

 _Got this functionality going.
 Once you set a group with `crow -G GroupAlias` you can now use `crow -a FileAlias -g GroupAlias` to move that file into the group folder._

-Also going to be setting up a command that will auto cd you into the group directory, just because.
-Not mega important, but I can see where I personally would use this.
-Will update this as I come up with ideas for this.